Ajfriel86/HangManGame/README.md

 ![BackSlash](./documentation/pylint2.png)

 Testing the game on medium level I stumbled into this error.
+This error is occurs when concatenating a string with a None value.

 - TypeError: can only concatenate str (not "NoneType") to str